kchaudhuri/Machine-Learning/Boston_Housing_Prediction/readme.md

 •	Analyzed and rectified effects of underfitting and overfitting by leveraging grid search technique and K-fold cross-validation technique.

 •	Achieved promising results of more than 85% accuracy which could be further extended to various housing locations.

+Please open boston_housing.ipynb file to see the running project.